FrankDocu/Lichess-Development-Onboarding/translation_context.md

 The first person to come to this URL will play with you.=This appears at the top in the "Play with a friend" menu while you are waiting for a friend to come to the link.
 It appears after you have created the game.

-White creates the game=This is a system message that appears in the chat box at the start of the game if the White player created the game.
+White creates the game=Informs that the White player created the game.
+This is a system message that appears in the chat box at the start of the game.

-Black creates the game=This is a system message that appears in the chat box at the start of the game if the Black player created the game.
+Black creates the game=Informs that the Black player created the game.
+This is a system message that appears in the chat box at the start of the game.

-White joins the game=This is a system message that appears in the chat box at the start of the game when the White player joins a game.
+White joins the game=Informs that the White player joined the game.
+This is a system message that appears in the chat box at the start of the game.

-Black joins the game=This is a system message that appears in the chat box at the start of the game when the Black player joins a game.
+Black joins the game=Informs that the Black player joined the game.
+This is a system message that appears in the chat box at the start of the game.

 White resigned=This message appears in the right hand-side box in a game, the list of games on the profile, and also the left hand-side box in a game when the White player resigns from the game.